 One graphic scene of heavy petting and one extremely explicit sex scene.

 Did you know you can flag iffy content?
 Adjust limits for Sex, Romance & Nudity in your kid's entertainment guide.Get started

 Did you know you can flag iffy content?
 Adjust limits for Language in your kid's entertainment guide.Get started

 Steve and his friends do a lot of recreational underage drinking; later, he is a heavy pot smoker.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-Parents need to know that though the book presents Steve's pot-smoking as self-destructive, it portrays his heavy underage drinking as a high school norm.
+Parents need to know that the book presents Steve's pot-smoking as self-destructive and portrays his heavy underage drinking as a high school norm.
 The writing-assignment structure isn't very original, but the antics of the G.O.D. group and the treatment of timeless adolescent issues give this its freshness and power.
 But even for young teens this has some pretty raw scenes.